Easy Cajun Jambalaya Pasta

 Instructions

-• In a large bowl add the chicken, shrimp, sausage, cajun spices, red bell pepper, green bell pepper, red onion, garlic, Kosher salt and black pepper in a bowl and toss.
+• In a large bowl add the chicken, shrimp, sausage, cajun spices, red bell pepper, green bell pepper, red onion, garlic, Kosher salt and black pepper.
+Toss well until everything is coated in spices.

 • In a large skillet or a cast iron skillet add the canola oil on high heat.

-• In two batches sear off the ingredients until they're cooked through, about 4-5 minutes.
+• In two batches sear off the ingredients until the chicken is cooked through, about 4-5 minutes.

 • Add the tomatoes and chicken stock to the pan with all the cooked ingredients.